cyphar/paperback/DESIGN.md

 Paperback must be able to detect if malicious quorum members have produced fake key shards or fake documents.
 It must not allow fewer than `N` people to recover the secret.
-It also should protect against `N` people creating a fake document that other (honest) key-holders then cannot detect is a fake document.
-However, in order for this detection to work, the honest key-holder must be confident that their key shard has not been modified or replaced with a forged copy (by a malicious quorum).
+It also should protect against `N` or more malicious key-holders creating a fake document that other (honest) key-holders then cannot detect is a fake document.
+However, in order for this detection to work, at least one honest key-holder must be confident that their key shard has not been modified or replaced with a forged copy (by a malicious quorum).

-We assume that in a quorum with `n < N` malicious key-holders (who were able at some point to form a quorum and thus produce forged key shards), at least one of the honest key-holders in the quorum is confident that their own key shard has not been replaced with a forgery.
-This is a necessary assumption for it to

-Paperback's detection of  must We assume that
-If more than `N`
-Even with `n >= N` malicious key-holders being able to form a quorum, we assume that at least `K-(N-1)` honest key-holders are confident that their key shard is not a forgery and has not been replaced with a forgery from a malicious quorum member.
-Without this assumption, it would be impossible to protect against anyone replacing the key shard with a key shard for a completely different document -- completely negating the security of the scheme.
-Key-holders should be chosen specifically so that a single adversary cannot replace more than `N-1` key shards.
-As above, additional honest key-holders (which do not have forged key shards) must be able to detect that the final document is a forgery, but this is not a substitute for a guarantee that such forgeries will always be detected if an honest key-holder is a member of the quorum (as this assumption ensures).

 ### Design ###